Matthew 25:43 “I was a stranger and you did not take Me in, naked and you did not clothe Me, sick and in prison and you did not visit Me.”

 Why is it important to be able to see God’s character in this world?

-God’s attributes is the measuring line by which we examine ourselves and is how we see whether His Spirit is manifest in others.
-If I want to encourage my brother in how he lives, I look for these attributes in his life and then encourage him along this line.
-If I’m searching for a spouse, a good friend, or if I’m concerned someone is backsliding, this is the measuring rod I use.
-We are told to not be unequally yoked with another person, this might be in marriage or in friendship.
-If I want to know if they are congruent with God’s nature, I look for God’s works in their life.
-What is important to them, what value do they place on righteousness or holiness.
-If you use this standard, you are being wise.
+If I’m praying for a spouse, a good friend, or if I’m concerned someone is backsliding, this is the measuring rod I use.
+God makes it clear to not be unequally yoked with another person, whether in marriage or in friendship.
+If I want to know whether someone is congruent with God’s nature, I look for God’s work in their life.
+If what is important is righteousness and holiness, then I am in agreement in the Spirit.
+If you walk by this standard, you are being wise.

-When it comes to showing love to others, it is this standard we are suppose to exhibit.
+*When it comes to showing love to others, it is God’s standard we are suppose to exhibit.

 Jesus identifies with others.

-His heart is for the broken, downcast, poor, widower, lonely, hurting, or the multitude of other people this world has crushed and left hopeless, Jesus sees them all.
-He has known them from their inception, He has witnessed the abuse, the bad decisions, the ways they have attempted to press on but to no avail, and He calls us to be His hands and His feet.
+Jesus’ heart is for the broken, downcast, poor, widower, lonely, hurting, and the multitude of other people this world has crushed and left hopeless–Jesus sees them all.
+He has known them from their inception, He has witnessed the abuse, the bad decisions and the ways they have attempted to press on but to no avail, and so He calls us to be His hands and His feet.

-Someone’s life may intersect your life for just a moment and then you have a choice in what that moment will look like.
+A person’s life may intersect with your life only for a moment, you then you have a choice in what that moment will look like.
 Jesus told a parable of what it looks like when someone loves unconditionally.